exercism/go/exercises/concept/elons-toys/.docs/instructions.md

 ## 3. Display the battery percentage

-Implement the `DisplayBattery` method on `Car` to return the distance as displayed on the LED display:
+Implement the `DisplayBattery` method on `Car` to return the distance as displayed on the LED display as a `string`:

 ```go
 speed := 5